This article on stress ruining your relationship was originally published in 2013.

-The simple answer: go back to what works.
 Take the “I’ve been here before and therefore should know better” and put it into action.
 What techniques, tricks, and tools have helped you get grounded, energized, and de-stressed in the past?
 Though it can be hard to remember these in the moment, practice them whenever you can.
-That way, in moments of stress, overwhelm, frustration, and confusion, these techniques can be more a default response than yelling at your beau or bestie or momma over something trivial. #guiltyascharged
+That way, in moments of stress, overwhelm, frustration, and confusion, these techniques can be more a default response than yelling at your beau or bestie over something trivial. #guiltyascharged

-When we get super stressed or overwhelmed or frustrated, we tend to want to get rid of those feelings.
-We label them as ‘bad’ and ‘negative’ and try to run or pass them along to our partner or friend or the Whole Foods cashier.
+When you get super stressed or overwhelmed or frustrated, it’s common to want rid yourself of those feelings.
+Maybe label them as ‘bad’ and ‘negative’ or you take them out on your partner, friend, or the cashier at Whole Foods.
 Unfortunately, research shows this response has the opposite effect and actually prolongs said emotions!

 What can you do instead?
-Below are my current three favorite tips for getting me out of ‘ajfk;daueijf;dsk’ and into ‘ohm.’
+Below are my favorite tips for getting me out of ‘ajfk;daueijf;dsk’ and into ‘ohm.’

-2) Tap it out.
-Emotional freedom technique (EFT or tapping) is my new favorite go-to practice for when life feels like its spinning out of control.
+- Try tapping.
+Emotional freedom technique (EFT or tapping) is a favorite go-to practice for when life or a situation feels like it’s spinning out of control.
 You can read all about it here, but it helps you to first be present with whatever you are feeling and then release it.
-Honestly, its kind of fun and easy to do just about anywhere (having done it in support groups, church, on the train, at family holidays, and a billion other places).
+It’s easy and discreet to do just about anywhere (having done it in support groups, church, on the train, at family holidays, and a billion other places).